JorchRL/Birb-Engine-Desktop3D-with-Deno/README.md

 If you are reading this it is already done! :D

 The "./lib/utils/denoify.ts" script will rewrite the import/export urls into Deno-friendly urls.
 You don't need to run it unless you want to import another version of Three.js.

-TODO: there are still some minor issues with this (see issues page)
+TODO: I am rethinking how I am handling this.
+And currently trying to use a Deno-friendly version from a CDN like esm.sh.
+So This is very likely to change drastically in the future.

 ## Dependency locking

 Use `deno cache --reload --lock=lock.json --lock-write ./deps.ts` to write/update the dependencies.

 And `deno cache --reload --lock=lock.json ./deps.ts` to check dependencies for integrity

 Three.js itself is bundled with this project, until I figure out a better solution!

 ## Webview debugging

-Please note, I am using my own fork of Webview (see `./deps.ts`) in which I enabled dubugging on the console.
+Please note, I am using my own fork of Webview_deno (see `./deps.ts`) in which I enabled dubugging on the console.
 Otherwise the current version of the pakage disables it by default (it's harcoded).
 I will change back if they enable it :D

 ## Further improvements

 The original intent is to have a Three.js bundle built on Deno.
 Which is can be run inside a Webview window.
 And adding a couple of scripts to automate the process.

 The idea would be to have a "desktop" solution to make games of 3D apps with Deno.
 Being able to write everything in TypeScript and running a single command to build and run everything :D

 ## License